Atlanta police: Woman, killer dead after high-rise shootout

 Deputy Chief Charles Hampton said several rounds were fired, entering multiple units.
 Police have been able to check the other units and haven’t found any other victims, he said.

-Since Atlanta police engaged in a shootout with the man, the GBI has been called in to handle that part of the investigation.
-That is standard procedure when officers use force during encounters with the public.
-The underlying shooting incident, including the death of the woman, is being investigated by Atlanta police.
+Since Atlanta police engaged in a shootout with the man, the Georgia Bureau of Investigation has been called in to investigate, Bryant said.
+That is standard procedure when officers fire their guns during encounters with the public.

 Bryant said police used a drone “to be able to assess the scene and to help us out through this process.”
 He did not elaborate on exactly how the drone was used.